Frequently Asked Questions

 Q: What kind of grips should I use on my Jones H-Bar?

 A: Jeff designed the H-Bars to have the controls positioned as far forward as possible (just behind the crossbar on the Loop H-Bar, and just behind the bend on the Bend H-Bar), you have a lot of grip area open to you, and in order to get the most out of the bars, you need to be able to use that area.
-We have designed our Jones H-Grips to fill the grip area on the 710mm versions of the H-Bars, and we also stock custom length ESI grips that fit the 660mm H-Bars (use the 6.75” grips), and the 710mm H-Bars (use the 8.25” grips).
+We have designed our Jones H-Grips to fill the grip area on the 710mm and the 660mm versions of the H-Bars.
 By using full length grips, you’ll have the maximum range of hand positions which is one of the great things about the H-Bars, and is part of what makes them so comfortable for any length and any type of ride.

 Q: Should I wrap part of my H-Bars?

 A: Yes!
 We recommend wrapping at least the crossbar (on either side of the stem) with bar tape.
 If you end up resting your forearms across the crossbar and loop on a regular basis, or just like to have the bar tape to hold on to, you can also wrap the two sides of the loop portion of the H-Bar, leaving the center section open so that you still have room to mount lights and any gadgets you might have.
+We have the Jones H-Bar tape that is sized to fit perfectly on the crossbar of the Loop, or the front loop of the Jones Loop H-Bar.
+If you want to wrap both the crossbar and the loop, you'll need two packages.
 Check out the H-Bar manual to see what this looks like.

 Q: What size rims should I use on my bike?

-A: We tend to recommend at least 45mm, but usually 50mm outside width rims for all of our bikes.
+A: We tend to recommend approximately 50mm outside width rims for all of our bikes, or better yet the 56mm width of our Jones C-Rim!
 On the Jones Plus, we pretty much always recommend at least a 50mm outside width rim.
-The reason behind the wide rims, even on the Jones 29 bikes, is that we have found that as we widen the spacing between the tire’s beads, it increases air volume, stabilizes the sidewalls by making them more vertical, and leads to fewer pinch flats.
+The reason behind the wide rims, even on the Jones 29 and Jones Plus SWB bikes build with 29" wheels, is that we have found that as we widen the spacing between the tire’s beads, it increases air volume, stabilizes the sidewalls by making them more vertical, and leads to fewer pinch flats.
 The increased air volume is just a factor of opening up the tire a bit more, but the other two points might need a little bit more explaining, and work together closely.
 As you bring a tire’s sidewalls closer to vertical and increase the width of the rim, you have a tire that’s held more in the rim, as opposed to acting like a balloon that bulges out around the rim.
 This allows us to use lower air pressure because the tire itself doesn’t need to be as stiff because there’s less tendency for the rim to sink into it (think of the tire as soft snow: a thin object sinks in, while a wide one doesn’t do so as easily) due partly to the rim’s larger surface area which needs to displace a lot more air in order to move down into the tire.
 The result of this is a tire that’s held more securely between the sidewalls of the rim, and a rim that’s less able to push into the air chamber of the tire.
-There’s more air, the rim displaces more air, and the tire needs less air to remain stable and not get squirmy.
+There’s more air overall, the rim displaces more air, and the tire needs less air to remain stable and not get squirmy.
 This just means that you can run lower air pressure, which allows your tires to soak up more bumps, making it possible for you to ride faster, more comfortably, and longer!

 Q: Does the Truss Fork flex to smooth out the ride?